lukasroegner/homebridge-dyson-pure-cool/README.md

 Dyson has introduced two factor authentication for Dyson accounts.
 Due to the complexity of the authentication flow, you **MUST** configure credentials for each device in the config.
 To obtain the credentials, please follow the instructions below.

+**IMPORTANT:** special characters in email addresses (like a plus sign) are not supported by Dyson and cause issues with this plugin and in the Dyson app.

 ## Supported Devices and Features

 This project is a homebridge plugin for the Dyson air purifiers.
 Supported devices are: